obscuritylabs/yara-rules/README.md

 - **Packers**: Rules for detecting software packers and protectors
 - **Compilers**: Rules for detecting compiler artifacts and build tools
 - **Installers**: Rules for detecting various installer types
+- **Capabilities**: Rules for detecting specific software capabilities and features
 - **Indicators**: General indicators of compromise and suspicious patterns

 ## Contributing